OrianaPG/FrontendMentorChallenges/README.md

-# FrontendMentorChallenges
+# Frontend Mentor Challenges
-These are my solutions to [FrontendMentor's challenges] (https://www.frontendmentor.io/challenges).
+These are my solutions to [Frontend Mentor's challenges](https://www.frontendmentor.io/challenges).

 ## Table of contents